A Growing Need in Everett

 Children born into poverty and those who experience significant traumas are more likely to

 raise their own families in the same conditions.
-Housing Hope has been working for over 31 years to break this cycle using stable housing, supportive services and job training to help get families back on their feet.
+Housing Hope has been working for over 31 years to break this cycle using stable housing, supportive services, and job training to help get families back on their feet.
 When a homeless student can live in safe, stable housing, their grades can improve.
 They can focus on studying and healing instead of where their next meal will come from.
 Once they graduate, children with high school diplomas are much more likely to earn higher wages and break the cycle of poverty that they were born into.

 The new construction will have at least 34 units and will be a safe, stable and supportive place for families experiencing homelessness with students attending Sequoia High School and other schools within Everett Public Schools.
 The design will be no more than two stories tall and will be reflective of the historic character of the neighborhood.
-Additionally, the site will include plans for a child development center, a playground for young children and a community garden.

 The site is presently zoned R-1, with neighboring properties zoned R-3 and R-4.
 An application for Special Property Use Permit will be submitted to the City of Everett and a public hearing for community input will follow.